Total Equipment Training – Mobile Crane Operator Training

 About OSHA’s General Industry Standard (29 CFR 1910)

-Total Equipment Training provides your employees with the training and documentation to comply with OSHA’s General Industry regulations for crane operators.
+Total Equipment Training provides your employees with the crane operator training and documentation to comply with OSHA’s General Industry regulations.

 Regulations require that only qualified and authorized operators or operator trainees under the direct supervision of a qualified operator shall be permitted to operate mobile cranes.
 To ensure that only qualified personnel operate mobile cranes, regulations require that operators successfully complete a qualification process.

 Our customized crane operator training is designed to provide the information and testing to help ensure that your crane operators are able to operate your cranes safely and effectively in most situations.
-The tailored training consists of classroom training with written testing, and hands on training with practical testing.
-Training is divided based on the current skill level of the participants.
+The tailored crane training consists of classroom training with written testing, and hands-on training with practical testing.
+Our crane operator training is divided based on the current skill level of the participants.
 Changes can be made to accommodate your needs.
 Below is a basic, starting point outline that will be adapted for your people and equipment.

 - OSHA 1910 and/or 1926